 For example, I personally choose to read a book or magazine, write in a journal, meditate, play the ukulele, pet my cat, listen to stand-up comedy, spend time with friends and family, and get some form of daily physical activity—whether it’s a walk through a park, a jog around the neighborhood, or a hike up a mountain.
 These are activities I enjoy merely for the pleasure of engaging in them, however they also have the added benefit of pouring out stress, enhancing cognitive function, and promoting positive emotion, among other health benefits—all valuable ingredients for facing life with greater clarity, confidence, and courage.

 How we show up for the people we serve has a direct impact on our success, and if our aim is to foster constructive and encouraging experiences, then we are called to learn how to master the moment and transition well.
 After all, it is not in the aim but in the transition that our significance can be found—helping us to show up as a force for good for the people we serve.

 “So keep on smiling, ‘cause when you’re smiling the whole world smiles with you."

-Jonas Cain is an educator, facilitator, and coach for Hashtag Positivity, helping leaders and their influencers experience joy.
+Jonas Cain is an educator, facilitator, and coach for Hashtag Positivity, helping leaders and their influencers grow with the flow to experience joy.
 Schedule a strategy session with him today to discuss your challenges, goals, and obstacles.